projectriff/projectriff.io/website/blog/2019-08-21-announcing-riff-0-4-0.md

 Deployers create a Knative Configuration and Route from the latest image available for a referenced build.
 The Configuration is updated as the build produces new images.

-Adapters reference an existing Knative Service or Configuration, updating the image.
+Adapters reference an existing Knative Service or Configuration, updating the image property as the build produces new ones.
 The Route rules are preserved as new images trigger the creation of Knative Revisions.

 See the [Knative runtime docs](/docs/v0.4/runtimes/knative) for details.